getodk/docs/src/form-question-types.rst

 .. csv-table:: survey
   :header: type, name, label, parameters, relevance

-  select_one, yes_no, is_quiet, Are you currently in a quiet location with only one person speaking at a time?
+  select_one yes_no, is_quiet, Are you currently in a quiet location with only one person speaking at a time?

   audio, recording_voice_only, Please record, quality='voice-only', ${is_quiet} = 'yes'
   audio, recording_normal, Please record, quality='normal', ${is_quiet} = 'no'